alemart/surgescript/docs/engine/level.md

 `spawnEntity(objectName, position)`

 Spawns an [entity](/engine/entity) named `objectName` at a certain `position`.
 The entity won't be garbage collected, as in [spawn](#spawn).

+*Note:* the spawned entity will be a [descendant](/tutorials/object_tree), but not a direct child of Level since Open Surge 0.6.1.

 *Arguments*